Inclusive Images: The Art of Crafting Meaningful Alternative Text

 - Use action verbs if relevant, such as “Download”, “Search”, “View details”, etc.

-- To avoid redundancy, make sure the alternative text does not repeat text already visible.
+- To avoid redundancy, make sure the alternative text does not repeat text that is already visible.

-Here are some examples of functional images and their alternative text:
+Here are some examples of functional images and their alternative texts:

 -